 Breaking Down Silos

 Most business professionals lack technical skills and don't speak the same language as IT.
-In an age when digital transformation is a necessary component in creating competitive customer-centric insurance products and reducing time-to-market, product managers need to become bilingual.
+In an age when digital transformation is a necessary component in creating competitive customer-centric insurance products and reducing time-to-market, a successful candidate for the position of product manager need to become bilingual.

 Speaking the same language would break down the current siloed models currently in the insurance industry.

-However, it's difficult to expect insurance product managers with little technical knowledge to become proficient in software development and responsible for maintenance.
+However, it's difficult to expect insurance product managers with little technical knowledge to become proficient in developing software products and responsible for maintenance.